anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I'm not afraid of storms, for I'm learning how to sail my ship.
+Quote: Beware of false knowledge; it is more dangerous than ignorance.

-By: Louisa May Alcott
+By: Bernard Shaw